dead8309/shadcn-kotlin/README.md

    cd kobweb-react-tailwind/site
    ```

-## Usage

-To run the application, execute the following command:
+3. To run the application, execute the following command:

 ```bash
 kobweb run